 Lipid Panel Blood Test

 The Lipid Panel is the standard and most commonly ordered cholesterol test.
-Cholesterol contributes to a variety of functions in the body such as the production of hormones which are essential for growth and reproduction, the development of cells in tissues and organs throughout the body and the absorption of nutrients from the food you eat.
+Cholesterol contributes to a variety of functions in the body such as the production of hormones which are essential for growth and reproduction, the development of cells in tissues and organs throughout the body, and the absorption of nutrients from the food you eat.
 Excess cholesterol can cause the buildup of plaques in the blood vessels.
-Plaques cause the narrowing or blockage of blood vessels which can lead to heart disease or events such as heart attach or stroke.
+Plaques cause the narrowing or blockage of blood vessels which can lead to heart disease or events such as heart attack or stroke.

 This test includes:

 - Total Cholesterol - A measure of all cholesterol.

 - Low-Density Lipoprotein (LDL)* - The "bad" cholesterol which contributes to build up in the blood vessels.